-- The Member States to ensure that children of migrant origin are enlisted in the national schooling systems and to monitor their drop-out rate; - Urges that specific attention is to be paid to refugee children with a view of the best interest of the child; - Member States and European agencies dealing with refugees to ensure children of school age housed temporarily in refugee camps also receive education throughout their stay in said camps; - The Commission and the Member States to establish swift procedures for the recognition of training and qualifications of migrants with a view of harnessing the full potential of experts of migrant origin; - The Member States to work with civil society and national labour or commercial chambers in order to prevent discrimination of migrants and to identify the existing gaps and labour force shortages in the national labour markets.
+- Member States and European agencies dealing with refugees to ensure children of school age housed temporarily in refugee camps also receive education throughout their stay in said camps; - The Commission and the Member States to establish swift procedures for the recognition of training and qualifications of migrants with a view of harnessing the full potential of experts of migrant origin; - The Member States to work with civil society and national labour or commercial chambers in order to prevent discrimination of migrants and to identify the existing gaps and labour force shortages in the national labour markets.
 Emphasizes that vocational training of migrants could help reduce the existing gaps and shortages - The European Commission and the Member States to provide support for innovative solutions that bring together migrants, the host society and employers (such as the German platform Welcome2Work, or the app Setelin targeting to help newly arrivals settle in Sweden) - The European Commission and the Member States to provide support for initiatives encouraging entrepreneurship for young people of migrant and refugee origin (such as Start-up Refugee in Finland) - Calls on the European institutions together with the Member States to swiftly develop and implement actions, avoiding segregation, ghettos and second-class citizenship. - Cohesion policy tools to be better used in order to maximize the potential of the integration of migrants in Europe's rural and urban communities. - The Member States to enable the entry of young and/or student refugees into the national education systems with as few barriers as possible and as quickly as possible.

+[1]ec.europa.eu/eurostat/statistics-

+explained/index.php/Migration_and_migrant_population_statistics

+- [2] ec.europa.eu/eurostat/statistics-explained/index.php/Asylum_statistics - [3] Council Conclusions of 9 December 2016 on the integration of third-country nationals legally residing in the EU

-^[4]http://ec.europa.eu/eurostat/statistics-explained/index.php/People_in_the_EU% E2%80%93_population_projections
+[4]http://ec.europa.eu/eurostat/statistics-explained/index.php/People_in_the_EU% E2%80%93_population_projections

-^[1]ec.europa.eu/eurostat/statistics-explained/index.php/Migration_and_migrant_population_statistics

-^[2] ec.europa.eu/eurostat/statistics-explained/index.php/Asylum_statistics